 Most consider insider ownership a positive because it can indicate the board is well aligned with other shareholders.
 However, on some occasions too much power is concentrated within this group.

-Our information suggests that insiders maintain a significant holding in Genie Energy Ltd..
-Insiders have a US$32m stake in this US$283m business.
+It seems insiders own a significant proportion of Genie Energy Ltd..
+Insiders own US$134m worth of shares in the US$690m company.
 This may suggest that the founders still own a lot of shares.
 You can click here to see if they have been buying or selling.

 General Public Ownership

 While it is well worth considering the different groups that own a company, there are other factors that are even more important.
-Be aware that Genie Energy is showing 2 warning signs in our investment analysis , you should know about...
+For example, we've discovered 2 warning signs for Genie Energy that you should be aware of before investing here.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.